jeffdh5/genkit-notebook-synthesizer/README.md

    - A Firebase project with Blaze (pay-as-you-go) plan enabled
    - Firebase CLI installed (`npm install -g firebase-tools`)
    - Logged in to Firebase (`firebase login`)
-   - Enable Firestore Database in your Firebase Console (in test mode)
+   - Enable Firestore Database in your Firebase Console
-   - Enable Cloud Storage in your Firebase Console (in test mode)
+   - Enable Cloud Storage in your Firebase Console

 ## Quickstart
 Here's how can you can quickly get started and see your first podcast uploaded to Cloud Storage: